Mookeis/CP317-W2018-G3/documents/Subby-Requirements.md

 * The system will perform basic validation for all models.
 For example, a User cannot be created without an email address (which must also pass a simple email format validation), and a Sublet posting cannot be made without an availability date.
 * The system will ensure that users are not creating more than their administrator-defined allowed postings for their geographic area.
 * The system will allow administrators to ban users, removing their posts and account access but maintaining the user record to prevent later sign-ups from that address.
 Deleting a user performs the same task, but also removes the user record.
 * The system will delete dependent records when a model is removed.
-For example, deleting a Sublet posting will remove Favorite records associated with it, and deleting a User would remove the Sublet postings created by them.
+For example, deleting a Sublet posting will delete Favorite records associated with it (i.e. tell the user that it was sold), and deleting a User would remove the Sublet postings created by them.
 * Deleting a Sublet posting will also delete Favorite records associated with it.
 A notification may be displayed to the user to show that Favorite records have been removed.

 ### 3.3.
 Logical Database Requirements
 * Several tables with many attributes will be required to maintain the data for this project.
 All tables will have a unique ID as the primary key for the table.
     * **Users table:** The Users table will require a distinct and unique email address, and salted/hashed passwords will also be stored.
-Two user types will be supported- regular clients who sign up from the web application and administrators who will have access backend functionality, which can be defined as a tinyint and treated as a boolean in the business logic of the application.
+Two user types will be supported - regular clients who sign up from the web application and administrators who will have access to back-end functionality, which can be defined as a "tinyint" and treated as a boolean in the business logic of the application.
 Account status (such as bans or strikes against the account) will also be stored.
 Note that users can have zero-to-many relationships with the Sublets, Reviews, and Favorites tables.
     * **Sublets table:** Analogous to postings, the Sublets table will include address information (longitude/latitude as provided by Google’s Maps API), availability date, pricing, and so on.
 An individual sublet posting will be owned by a User through their distinct ID as a foreign key.
 As the ‘Wanted’ feature would cover many of the same attributes as a regular sublet, conditional logic or a ‘boolean’-treated field would determine whether a Sublet record is for a physically offered sublet, or a sublet-wanted ad.
     * **Reviews table:** Reviews will have foreign keys for both the owning User as well as the target user record it is for, preventing it from being invalidated when a posting is removed.
 It will also include a text field for the review content as well as an integer column for rating.
     * **Favorites table:** The Favorites table will include foreign keys on both Users and Sublets, allowing a User to look up several Sublet records that were of interest to them at some point.
 This is a simple join table, and no other information should be required.

 Additional tables, such as those related to Auction/Bidding type listings may be added to support the product roadmap as features are implemented.
-Indexes will applied to all uniquely identifying fields such as ID’s (as well as other fields of import, such as email addresses or location data) to ensure fast lookups for individual and related records.
+Indexes will applied to all uniquely identifying fields such as IDs (as well as other fields of import, such as email addresses or location data) to ensure fast look-ups for individual and related records.

 ### 3.4.
 Portability
 We must create a functional web page that is accessible on all devices, and because of the web-based nature, we must ensure compatibility with the largest browsers: Google Chrome, FireFox, Edge, and Safari.
-This means that there should be no issue with accessing the project Windows, Mac OS X, or Linux.
-There will be a mobile friendly version of the site.
+This means that there should be no issue with accessing the project through Windows, Mac OS X, or Linux.
+There will be a mobile-friendly version of the site.
 * **Server-Side:** Use of a well-supported, platform agnostic language and framework such as Python/Django are recommended.
 Clients do not need to support these technologies as they will be accessing the application through their web browser.
 * **Client-Side:** Clients will need to have a modern web browser with support for HTML5, CSS, and JavaScript.